docker/labs/windows/dotnet-linux-het/swarm.md

+# Running a Heterogeneous Azure-hosted Swarm Cluster
+_with both Linux and Windows nodes_

 # Introduction
 This tutorial will show you how to build an Azure-hosted Swarm cluster including both a Linux node and a Windows node, then deploy and run an application comprising Linux and Windows Containers on the Swarm.

 It demonstrates using a Docker client running on Windows to interact with the Swarm cluster, utilizing the Azure CLI to provision the Swarm manager and node host VMs.
 The same approach may be used on Mac OS X or Linux, since the Azure CLI is available on those platforms as well.

 Here is the sequence of steps you'll follow: